 Check out this tutorial on how to do sentiment analysis on Facebook data.

-Your customers speak directly to you on social media, telling you what they like and dislike about your product.
-When you launch a new product feature, campaign, or service, you can immediately identify any pitfalls.
+Your customers speak directly to you on social media, telling you what they like and dislike.
+Get instant feedback about marketing campaigns or product launches and immediately identify any pitfalls.

-You might notice negative comments often mention poor performance or a slow interface.
+You might notice an increase in negative social mentions about poor performance.
 If you pass this feedback onto product teams, they can handle these issues as quickly as possible.
 On the other hand, customers might be praising your new feature.

 Either way, sentiment analysis can help you gain insights about features that customers love, areas of your business that need improving (customer support, pricing, user experience, etc.), or alert you to bugs/defects you need to fix.

-If you train your model to correctly understand the difference between negative and positive mentions in social media data, you can ensure that your model will deliver accurate insights.
+If you train your social media sentiment analysis model to correctly understand the difference between negative and positive social mentions, you can ensure that your model will deliver accurate insights.